Pure Travel

 The vast majority of employees are talented people looking for a career that will challenge them and allow them to contribute.
 A strong leader will focus on those desires rather than obsessing over every tiny detail.

-Employers can save thousands of dollars per month by lowering office space and enhancing staff productivity or job satisfaction.
+Employers can also save thousands of dollars per month by lowering office space and enhancing staff productivity or job satisfaction.
 90% of employees who work remotely intend to do so permanently and are happier in general than those who do not.

 Different people may have different demands, therefore allowing certain employees to work a split week in the office and at home could be a good option to a full-time remote job.
 Almost everyone on the team will welcome the ability to work remotely once every several months.